apache/flink/docs/dev/connectors/twitter.md

 #### Usage
 In contrast to other connectors, the `TwitterSource` depends on no additional services.
-For example the following code should run gracefully:
+For example, the following code should run gracefully:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">